darleg/ANN/oop/FNN/README.md

 ## Hidden Layers:
 ### Function: Intermediate layers between the input and output layers that process input data and extract relevant features.
 ### Components:
-  a.
-Neurons: Nodes that perform weighted sum of inputs and pass the result through an
+**Neurons:** Nodes that perform weighted sum of inputs and pass the result through an
     activation function.

-  b Weights: Parameters that are adjusted during training to minimize error.
+**Weights:** Parameters that are adjusted during training to minimize error.

-  c Biases: Additional parameters added to the weighted sum before applying the activation
+**Biases:** Additional parameters added to the weighted sum before applying the activation
     function to shift the activation function.

 ### Activation Functions: Functions like Sigmoid, ReLU (Rectified Linear Unit), Tanh, etc., that introduce non-linearity into the network, allowing it to learn complex patterns.